tenbits/hardhat/docs/chai-matchers/reference.md

 ### `.emit`

-Assert that a transaction emits a given event:
+Assert that a transaction emits a specific event:

 ```ts
 await expect(token.transfer(address, 100)).to.emit(token, "Transfer");